ThomasSojan/devopsTechnologyConcepts/DevOps Professional/DevOps CICD/1.Technical Practices/Refactoring.md

 * Do not refactor very close to release
 * You may refactor code that is being newly developed rather than already existing code (legacy code)
 * Sensitize customers on the need for time to be allocated for refactoring
+* Duplicate code can be converted to helper functions